rrcobb/snake_game/README.md

 - the end result code is kinda bad!
 - we don't make the whole snake game!

-- all mutable all the time
+- all mutable all the time, BABY
 - a little weird about both taking mutable references _and_ returning an updated value
 - vecs know their length! no need to pass around extra lengths for the grid size